drewtwitchell/scancompare/README.md

 bash <(curl -fsSL https://raw.githubusercontent.com/drewtwitchell/scancompare/main/install.sh)
 ```
 This will install scancompare into ~/.local/bin with no sudo needed and update the user's PATH if necessary.
+All contents of the installation will live under ~/ScanCompare

 ---